Nabla7/TOg-State-Machines-and-Computability/README.md

    - ### What:
       - We formally investigated the capabilities of selfattention in modeling regular languages and hierarchical structure.
 We showed that transformers cannot model periodic regular languages or basic recursion, either with hard or soft attention, and even if infinite precision is allowed.
 This entails that self-attention cannot in general emulate stacks or general finite-state automata.
 Our results theoretically confirm the idea that self-attention, by avoiding recurrence, has quite limited computational power.
       - ### **The crucial difference between these studies and studies of language recognition is that, in these studies, the networks are allowed to perform unbounded recurrent computations, arbitrarily longer than the input length.**
+    - ### How it relates to the arguments by Perez et al.:
+       - In the case of transformers, while Hahn's paper points out their limitations in emulating stacks and thereby their difficulties with certain structured tasks, this does not necessarily negate their Turing completeness.
+Transformers, especially with certain configurations or enhancements, can simulate the basic operations of a Turing machine.
+Their limitation in handling certain language structures more effectively points to a difference in efficiency or suitability for specific tasks, rather than a fundamental limitation in their computational power.

 ### Summary again :